tomaszkrym/opereon-website/content/docs/model.md

     parent: Documentation
 ---

-In our approach to ICT automation, everything is built around a concept of representing every piece of significant information about the managed infrastructure in the form of a **versioned** **file tree**.
+In our approach to ICT automation, everything is built around a concept of **data model** representing every piece of significant information about the managed infrastructure in the form of a **versioned** **file tree**.
 All of the necessary facts about managed hosts, users, services, etc. are represented by set of (mostly) textual files, that are easy to edit and maintain.

- in a single [git](https://git-scm.com) repository for change tracking.
+The model is kept in a single [git](https://git-scm.com) repository for change tracking.
 When used, the data from files is then transformed into an generalized object tree, which can be traversed and searched with the use of our own specialized data query language [Opath](/docs/opath).

-, as well as definitions of all administrative tasks,

 # Introduction